duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 expect(response.body).to include ERB::Util.html_escape "Some text with ' quote"
 expect(response.body.scan(/<tr>/).size).to be 3
 expect(response.body).to match /button.*Publish Package.*\/button/
-# for multiline math response.body text you can use modifier m
+# for multiline match response.body text you can use modifier m
 expect(response.body).to match /dl.*dl/m
 ~~~